 We Support community Cinemas and we are Bringing the cinema to rural communities

 powered by Proscreens

-This website is to promote community based cinema projects and community Cinemas and showing a film in a village halls.
+This website is to promote and help community based cinema projects and community Cinemas and showing a film in village halls.
 Being in the cinema industry myself for 29 years I have seen so many different changes.
 Some good and some bad.
 I have also been involved in community cinema projects.

 Where commercial cinemas can boast top of the range projection equipment and seating, it lacks social interaction.
 Originally cinema started off within a theatre production and a short film would be shown after a show.
 Showmen would also travel and show films in tents.